destiny-evidence/toy-robot/README.md

 ## Authentication Against Destiny Repository

+Authentication between the Toy Robot and Destiny Repository uses HMAC authentication, where a request signature is encrypted with the robot's secret key and set as a header.
+To simplify this process, the destiny_sdk provides both a client for communicating with destiny repository that handles adding signatures, and a service auth that can be used to validate incoming requests.

+In Toy Robot the client is inititalised in [main.py](app/main.py) and used for sending requests, the service auth is initialised in [auth.py](app/auth.py) and then used as a dependency on the app endpoints in [main.py](app/main.py)

+### Configuring Authentication

-- If you are running the toy robot with a local instance of destiny repository that is not enforcing authentication, set `ACCESS_TOKEN` in `.env` to a nonsense string
+- If you are running the toy robot with a local instance of destiny repository that is not enforcing authentication, add `ENV=local` to your `.env` file.
+This will cause the toy-robot to bypass authentication.
+This is to allow easy development only and the robot should not be deployed with `env=local`.
-- If you are running a local robot against an instance of destiny repository deployed in Azure you will need to generate your own access token for destiny repository.
-Use this to set `ACCESS_TOKEN` in `.env`
-- When the Toy robot is deployed as an Azure container app, it authenticates against destiny repository with a managed identity, which is set up in `infra/main.tf`.
-This makes use of the `AZURE_APPLICATION_URL` and the `AZURE_CLIENT_ID` environment variables.
-It's not possible to test the managed identity authentication locally.
+  - In this case you will need to set dummy values for the `ROBOT_ID` and the `ROBOT_SECRET`.
+For example `ROBOT_ID="9fa8b9bd-12b1-4450-affb-712face23390"` and `ROBOT_SECRET="dummy_secret"`
+- If you want to deploy the Toy Robot and use it with destiny repository, the robot will need to be registered with that deployment of destiny repository.
+The registration process will provide the robot_id and client_secret needed to configure authentication.
+You can check out the proceedure for registering a robot [here](https://destiny-evidence.github.io/destiny-repository/procedures/robot-registration.html).

 ## Container Image